apache/incubator-datalab/USER_GUIDE.md

 After clicking you see the window with 4 fields:
 -   Field for selecting an active resource to install libraries
 -   Field for selecting group of packages (apt/yum, Python 2, Python 3, R, Java, Others)
--   Field for search available packages with autocomplete function (if it's gained) except for Java.
+-   Field for search available packages with autocomplete feature (if it's gained) except Java dependencies.
 For Java library you should enter using the next format: "groupID:artifactID:versionID"
 -   Field for library version.
 It's an optional field.

 ![Install libraries dialog](doc/install_libs_form.png)

 You need to wait for a while after resource choosing till list of all available libraries is received.
-If available libraries list is not gained due to some reasons you are able to proceed to work without autocomplete function.
+If available libraries list is not gained due to some reasons you are able to proceed to work without autocomplete feature.

 ![Libraries list loading](doc/notebook_list_libs.png)